Rob-McCormack/EC-Flat50Bench/README.md

 - **Threefold repetition:** Same position occurs three times with same player to move.

 - **50-move rule:** 50 moves pass without a capture, Mutual Removal, or man promotion.
 (Bilateral Swaps do **not** reset this counter).

+> **Note on Mechanics:** This dynamic formalizes a principle seen in active security systems (like honeypots), where a successful attack triggers an immediate, automated countermeasure.
+In EC, this "active defense" is the symmetric, core rule of engagement.

 ## 8. Citation